FOIL-NU/sSMLM_code/hpc/README.md

 ```
 python generatescripts.py <foldername>
 ```
 where `<foldername>` is the name of the folder containing the data.
-This will generate a job script for each file in the folder `scripts`.
+You need not include the full path to the folder if the folder is in your scratch directory.
+The script first creates subfolders in your data folder for the output files.
+It then generates a job script for each file in the folder `scripts`.
 To submit the job scripts to the HPC cluster, run the following command:
 ```
 ./run_all.sh
 ```